PADDY POWER STAYERS HURDLE 2023

 Prize money was restored in 2022 when Flooring Porter once again bagged the win for trainer Gavin Cromwell.

-The race has produced some notable winners in its 107-year existence, the first of which was Silver Bay in 1913.
 It was the first horse to ever win the race multiple times and the first time a horse had retained their trophy.
 Silver Bay won the race by just 1.5 lengths in 1913 and 2 lengths in 1914.

-Big Bucks is probably the most famous horse in relation to the Stayers’ Hurdle.
-He won it first in 2009 and then went on to win it three more times.
-Unfortunately, in 2014 he came fifth in the World Hurdle and couldn’t match the record of Golden Miller, a five-time Gold Cup winner, with five consecutive wins in one Cheltenham race.
+Unfortunately, in 2014, he came fifth in the World Hurdle and couldn’t match the record of Golden Miller, a five-time Gold Cup winner, with five consecutive wins in one Cheltenham race.

-In the years since only one horse has won the Stayers Hurdle twice and that is Flooring Porter for trainer Gavin Cromwell, in 2021 and 2022.
+In the years since, only one horse has won the Stayers Hurdle twice, and that is Flooring Porter for trainer Gavin Cromwell, in 2021 and 2022.

 The Stayer’s Hurdle is a popular race for horses to try and retain their crown.
 For this reason, there have been many multiple winners in terms of jockeys, trainers and owners.

-The most successful horse in the Stayers’ Hurdle history is, no surprise, Big Bucks.
-He has won the race four times and all consecutively.
-This also gave him another record in the Stayer’s Hurdle by being the horse with the most consecutive wins.
 His reign started in 2009 and ended in 2012.
 He didn’t race in the 2013 Cheltenham Festival but did in 2014 and came a disappointing fifth.

-The leading jockey in the race is also the leading jockey at the Cheltenham Festival.
 Ruby Walsh has won this race an impressive five times, guiding Big Bucks on all four of his wins and Nichols Canyon in 2017.
-Ruby Walsh won’t add to this record as he retired from racing in April 2019.
+Ruby Walsh won’t add to this record, as he retired from racing in April 2019.

 Paul Nicholls is the leading trainer with four winners.
 He trained Big Bucks to all four of his wins but hasn’t managed a winner in this race since.
-He broke the 23-year record set by Fulke Walwyn who trained three winners over a five year period.

 The race has had seven double winners, one treble winner, and one quadruple winner.